 Q: If I need to go to my car and come back, do I have to pay for admission again?

 A: Visitors who buy a ticket and then want to leave and return to the fair on the same day have that option.
 We allow re-entry with a valid hand-stamp, so please remember to get your hand stamped before exiting if you plan to return that same day.

 Q: Is there a charge for concerts?

 A: A general admission ticket covers all concerts at the Triple Crown Amphitheater and on the Festival Stage.

 Q: Are all of the attractions included in my admission ticket or is there an additional cost?

-A: Generally speaking, your admission purchase covers all concerts, attractions and exhibits; however, hot air balloon rides, the US Air Bag Freefall and some other attractions have an additional cost.
+A: Generally speaking, your admission purchase covers all concerts, attractions and exhibits; however, the US Air Bag Freefall and some other attractions have an additional cost.
 Rides are not included in the general admission cost, but ride tickets and wristbands are available for purchase at the Ride Ticket Booths in the Midway and Kidway areas.

 Q: I lost an item while at the State Fair.
 How can I retrieve it?